justinjaywang/journal/source/_posts/2015-04-30--thoughts-on-work.md

 title: Thoughts on work
-tags: "reflection, work"
+tags:
+- reflection
+- work
 date: 2015-04-30 14:54:14
 ---

 I used to think I'd be OK just working a standard 8 to 5 job, and having time on evenings and weekends to do what I actually want.
 My mindset was: *work hard, get through school, find a job, and you'll be happy*.
 As long as I earned a stable income, a job was just a job.

-That, as it turns out, was a very limited outlook.
+As it turns out, that was a very narrow outlook.
 Happiness, after all, lies in your day-to-day experience.
 How you're spending time on a routine workday matters just as much as when you're on vacation.
 My mindset now is: *find a job you love*.
 This means doing work that's meaningful and rewarding, and with people I like being around.

 I have a lot of skills and interests.
 But I realize that I can't pursue everything I'm interested in—there's just not enough time.
 The way our society is set up, it's optimal to choose one profession, and learn to do it well.